-I thought I’d create this blog post because I come across a lot of random inspiration and I wanted a place to keep it all in one place for documentation purposes.
-The idea is to state the time, data, inspiration and source so that I have a record for it and can maybe use it as inspiration for future projects.
+I thought I’d create this blog post because I come across a lot of random inspiration and I wanted to keep it all in one place for documentation purposes.
+The idea is to state the time, date, inspiration and source so that I have a record of it and can maybe use it as inspiration for future projects.

 3:47am | Tuesday 8th May 2018

 - This technique takes into account how our visual perception works

 - Then we look at images, we understand them much faster than we read words

 - It can reveal things we might have not seen before, connections we have not noticed

 - It is a quick and cheap way to generate many ideas

 Facebook, 2018, Sketching for UX Designers [Online] Available at: https://www.facebook.com/groups/sketchingforux/